Cavendish denied as De Bondt wins Giro 18th stage

 Ecuadorian former Giro winner Richard Carapaz of Ineos maintains his 03sec lead in the overall standings on Australian Jai Hindley.

+"If I see any opportunities I'll attack," said the Spaniard.
+"There's no fear of losing my podium place now (Joao) Almeida is out."

-Joao Almeida's hopes of finishing on the podium ended overnight as he withdrew due to testing positive for Covid-19 when he was just 49 sec off third-placed Mikel Landa.
+Almeida's hopes of finishing on the podium ended overnight as he withdrew after testing positive for Covid-19 when he was just 49 sec off third-placed Mikel Landa.

+Friday's ride from Marano Lagunare to Santuario di Castelmonte features four climbs.

+But Saturday's high altitude affair will be the real showdown as it climbs over 2000m altitude three times.

 © 2022 AFP